Valokoodari/CubeSolver/docs/implementation.md

   - I also thought that testing would take too much time with C++ and I didn't know Rust when this course started.
   - Now I would probably choose Rust (even though I'm more familiar with C++).
+- The data structure of the cube should probably be different for each algorithm to achieve the best performance.

 ## Sources: